Home | Old Testament Studies | Leviticus Table of Contents | Previous Section | Next Section |

 1. Special Introduction to Leviticus

 1. I do not believe that every book in the OT is Messianic.
-Leviticus is not an allegorical or typological study of Christ.
+Leviticus is not an allegorical (see Special Topic: Alexandrian School of Biblical Interpretation) or typological study (see Special Topic: Typology) of Christ.
 Remember, a proper interpretation must be based on

-1. the original author's intent as it related to his day
+1. the original inspired author's intent as it related to his day

-1. a detailed outline of the sacrificial procedure (see SPECIAL TOPIC: SACRIFICIAL SYSTEMS OF THE ANCIENT NEAR EAST.)
+1. a detailed outline of the sacrificial procedure (see Special Topic: Sacrificial Systems of the ANE)

 2. a list of Special Topics that relate to Leviticus 1-7